3/6/2025

 Matt

-Great, thank you.
+Great.
+Thank you.
 At this time, we will be conducting a question and answer session.
 If you'd like to ask a question, please press star 1 on your telephone keypad.
 A confirmation tone will indicate your line is in the question queue.
 You may press star 2 to remove yourself from the queue.
 For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
-One moment, please, while we poll for questions.
-Our first question here is from Craig Irwin from Wealth Capital Partners.
+One moment, please, while we pull for questions.
+Our first question here is from Craig Irwin from Roth Capital Partners.
 Please go ahead.

 speaker